Top Things to do in Fano Italy

 Via Flaminia was the most important route to the north, leading from Rome over the Apennine Mountains to Ariminum (now Rimini).
 Upon entering the town through the Arco di Augusto, Via Flaminia ran on the other side of the city walls that were built to protect Fano (more photos below).

-To the left of the Augustus Arch, you can follow the ancient Augustan walls that surround part of Fano Centro Città to the beginning of Corso Matteotti (known as Cardus Maximus in Roman times) which is another route to the town centre of Fano.
+To the left of the Augustus Arch, you can follow the ancient Augustan walls that surround part of Fano Centro Città to the beginning of Corso Matteotti (known as Cardus Maximus in Roman times) which is another route to the historical town centre.

 Along the way, you will come across the Porta della Mandria (Gate of the Herd) or Porta Ovest (West Gate).
 The name “Porta della Mandria” comes from medieval times, when livestock were brought through this gate to graze nearby.
 The gate was also used for people to travel out of the town towards Pesaro to the north.